playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/shadows.md

 ### Distribution of cascades

 The distribution of subdivision of the camera frustum for individual shadow cascades.
 A value in the range of 0 to 1 can be specified.
-Value of 0 represents a linear distribution, value of 1 represents a logarithmic distribution.
-Visually, a higher value distributes more shadow map resolution to foreground objects, while lower value distributes it to more distant objects.
+A value of 0 represents a linear distribution and a value of 1 represents a logarithmic distribution.
+Visually, a higher value distributes more shadow map resolution to foreground objects, while a lower value distributes it to more distant objects.

 ## Tuning Shadows